iifawzi/parcels-delivery-service/README.md

 ### Dependency Inversion

-The `D` in `SOLID` was one of the most principles that I was focusing on not to break, I've really experienced before, the mess that occurs when we decide after months of work, that we need to change the database for examole! what a mess that would be.
+The `D` in `SOLID` was one of the most principles that I was focusing on not to break, I've really experienced before, the mess that occurs when we decide after months of work, that we need to change the database for example! what a mess that would be.
 I've fallen into it one day. thus for critical service I've been always keeping the `Prograam to an interface not implementation` rule, in mind.

 I've used https://github.com/microsoft/tsyringe from microsoft as a lightweight `dependency injection` container, which made me able to inject the necessary services or modules in an easier, and controlable way.